w3c/screen-wake-lock/brightness-mode-explainer.md

 - If the page visibility becomes hidden after screen brightness has been increased, the screen brightness should be restored automatically.

-- To avoid possible user fingerprinting issues, the request to control screen brightness shall not indicate to the site if the actual screen brightness has changed or not.
+- To avoid possible user fingerprinting issues, when the request to control screen brightness is denied, a site should not be able to detect the exact reason why it happened.
+In other words, a generic `NotAllowedError` DOMException should be raised when there is no user gesture or battery level is too low for instance.

+- If the screen brightness is at its maximum and a site requests a brighter screen, the request should succeed anyway so that it can't infer the screen brightness.

 ## Past discussions
 - https://github.com/WICG/proposals/issues/17